 Generally, one to two coats of primer will suffice for painting interior walls, but how many you’ll need depends on the wall material, the paint color, and the type of primer used.
 Keep reading for the magic number of primer coats for all types of interior painting projects.

-Use one coat of primer if:
+Use just one coat of primer if:

-One coat of a high-quality water-based primer (e.g., Zinsser Bulls Eye, available on Amazon) or oil-based primer (e.g., Zinsser Cover Stain, also available on Amazon) is all you need to bind the old white paint and the new shade, mask stains and recently patched/sanded areas, and reduce how much new paint you’ll need for full coverage.
+One coat of a high-quality water-based primer such as Zinsser’s Bulls Eye 1-2-3, the Best Overall pick in our researched guide to the best paint primers for your projects, is all you need to bind the old white paint and the new shade, mask stains and recently patched or sanded areas, and reduce the amount of new paint you’ll need for full coverage.
 Zinsser’s oil-based Cover Stain Primer and Sealer is another very good option.

 Use two coats of primer if:

-…painting unfinished drywall or plaster.
 Drywall or plaster walls that were never primed or painted will have areas that are more porous than others.
 These areas will absorb paint at different rates, resulting in blotches.
 Two primer coats are recommended in this scenario because much of the first primer coat will be soaked up by the wall; the second coat will replenish any primer absorbed by the surface and hide any flaws in the wall.

-…painting unfinished wood walls.
 Wood that was never primed or painted is even more porous than unfinished drywall.
 The percentage of solids in most paint isn’t high enough to fill the pores and flatten the grain, so painting wood without a primer will result in an uneven surface prone to blotches and peeling.
 Two coats of an oil-based primer are recommended on unfinished wood: The higher solid content in primer can fill the pores, level the surface for painting, and mask any knots in the wood.
 When water-based primer is used on wood, it has a tendency to cause the grain to swell, so if you do choose to use water-based primer, lightly sand the surface after the first coat to flatten and level it.

 Primer is a must when making dramatic wall color transitions from dark to light.
 Without it, the dark color may continue to peek through even after three or more coats of paint.
-Your best bet for priming dark walls is with a “high-hide” primer (e.g., KILZ High-Hide Primer/Sealer, available at Amazon) formulated to thoroughly cover dark shades.
-Apply two thin coats of either white or tinted primer (in an exact match to the new paint hue) to bring the surface closer to the final color and reduce the number of paint coats needed.
+Your best bet for priming dark walls is with a “high-hide” primer such as KILZ Heavy Duty High-Hide Sealer and Stain Blocker, which is formulated to thoroughly cover dark shades.
+Apply two thin coats of either a white primer or a tinted primer that matches the new paint hue.
+This will bring the surface closer to the final color and reduce the number of paint coats needed.

-Skip primer if:
+Skip the primer altogether if: